polsys/ennemi/docs/api-reference.md

   while preserving the time series structure of the data.
 Elements of `x` and `cond` are masked with the lags applied.

-- `discrete_y: bool`, default False.
+- `discrete_x, discrete_y: bool`, default False.

-  If True, the `y` variable is interpreted as a discrete variable.
-The `x` variables are still continuous.
-The `y` values may be non-numeric.
+  If True, the respective variable is interpreted as a discrete variable.
+  Values of the variable may be non-numeric.

 - `preprocess: bool`, default True.

   By default, the variables are scaled to unit variance and added with low-amplitude noise.
 The noise uses a fixed random seed.
+  This is not applied to discrete variables.

 - `drop_nan: bool`, default False.